- Eye Care

 At one time, an invasive corneal transplant was the only option for treating keratoconus.
 Today specialist surgeons are increasingly using intacs for keratoconus as well as a variety of new methods.
 Intacs are prescription inserts and are an exciting new option between contacts and a corneal transplant that may be the best possible option to stabilize the cornea and improve vision for people with keratoconus.
 Intacs for keratoconus are indicated when contact lenses and glasses are no longer suitable.

 Turner Eye Institute has been using intacs for keratoconus since the treatment was FDA approved for treatment of keratoconus in 2004.
 Dr. Stephen Turner was among the first surgeons in the country to use this type of treatment for keratoconus and has had excellent results.
 Using intacs for keratoconus offers an exciting new treatment for a disease that can often be both difficult to detect and even more difficult to treat.
 Within the website, you will find a discussion of available options for people suffering from keratoconus.

-While Turner Eye Institute offers intacs for keratoconus, there are other possible treatments and it is important that you discuss these options with a trained eye care professional in order to receive the best possible advice.
-After a complete eye exam, the doctor can discuss with you the best possible method for treating keratoconus.
-In cases where keratoconus has progressed substantially, the surgeon might recommend intacs for keratoconus.
-In cases with less progression, other options might be presented.
+While Turner Eye Institute offers intacs for keratoconus, there are other possible treatments like Corneal Cross Linking (CXL) and Conductive Keratoplasty (CK) and it is important that you discuss these options with a trained corneal specialist like Dr. Patel in order to receive the best possible advice and possible treatment.
+After a complete eye exam, Dr. Chirag Patel can discuss with you the best possible method for treating keratoconus.
+In cases where keratoconus has progressed substantially, Dr. Patel might recommend intacs for keratoconus.
+In cases with less progression, other options like Corneal Cross Linking CXL) might be presented.

 Schedule Your Consultation Today